pandaroux007/RepulsTime/README.md

 ## State
 > [!IMPORTANT]
-> **This extension is currently finished for version 1 but already in active developement**.
-News version will be only done for fix bugs - detected by the developer, or you if you are a user of it (see [contribution section](#Contributing)) 😉
+> This extension is currently finished for version 1, but is still in active development.
+The new version will only be used to fix bugs found by the developer, or by you if you use it (see the "[Contribution](#contributing)" section) 😉

 ## Contributing
 If you find any issues/bugs, report them in [a GitHub issue](https://www.github.com/pandaroux007/RepulsTime/issues).
 If you have an idea for improvement, suggest it in the comments on AMO on [the extension page](https://addons.mozilla.org/en-US/firefox/addon/repulstime/).